 What do you mean?

-Oh, you mean the uh winner Biden stuff, yeah.
+Oh, you mean the Hunter Biden stuff?

-Um you know, Joe Biden's not his political rival as much as he's a part of the political or the previous administration being corrupt.
+You know, Joe Biden's not his political rival as much as he's a part of the political or the previous administration being corrupt.

-Yeah, no, that's a very good point.
+Yeah, that's a very good point.

 Obama is getting off the hook on this.

-He put Joe Biden in charge of two things: Ukraine and China.
+He put Joe Biden in charge of two things, Ukraine and China.

 And why wasn't he keeping an eye on this?

-You know, um, who was it?
+You know, who was it?

-One of their nominees or something was gonna an Obama nominee was gonna go before uh Senate for confirmation, and she was warned in the briefing you might get questions about Hunter Biden.
+One of their nominees or something was going to, an Obama nominee was going to go before a Senate for confirmation.

 Here's what we advise you to say.